 Accepting or contesting allegations

-It is critical at this stage to carefully consider which allegations should properly be contested and which allegations in the circumstances should be accepted and then mitigated.
+It is critical at this stage in pharmaceutical investigations to carefully consider which allegations should properly be contested and which allegations in the circumstances should be accepted and then mitigated.
 Where allegations are accepted, the written representations must demonstrate insight, remorse and remediation, to persuade the GPhC’s Investigating Committee that there is no risk of repetition.

 Where allegations are contested, it is essential to draft a response which is objective, yet still clearly setting out the pharmacist’s position, detailing a robust defence.